pedrojesusbenito-netizen/vendor-spend-analysis/README.md

 # vendor-spend-analysis
-Vendor Spend Strategy Memo assessment
+This repository was created solely for assessment purposes.